National Dance Project Presentation Grant

 - December 2014: Presentation Grant recipients announced.

-- December 2014: NDP Touring Award projects announced and added to the National Dance Project Awards publication.
+- December 2014: NDP Touring Award projects announced and released in the December 2014 National Dance Project Award publication.

 - April 13, 2015: Presentation Grant application deadline (for engagements beginning June 1, 2015 or later).
 Eligible applicants apply online and must submit their application by 11:59pm EST on the deadline.

 - May 2015: Presentation Grant recipients announced.

 Grant Applications & Instructions

 Contact the tour coordinator listed in the August 2014 and December 2014 National Dance Project Award publications.
 Organizations included in the NDP project’s tour plan will be invited to apply for a Presentation Grant.

 Click below to LOG IN and RETURN to your grant request.

 Requirements & Reports for Grant Recipients

 Requirements (All supplemental materials should be uploaded on the attachments tab of the online grantee report.)